 Deciduous and Coniferous trees as both types constitute mixed forests, which are mostly found in mountainous areas.
 These are found almost every part of the world.

 4) Mediterranean Forests

 They are also called scrublands as its temperature is suitable for short oaks and pines to grow.
 The Mediterranean forest contains a wide variety of wildflowers and insect-eating birds.
 This forest is also termed as “maquis”.

 5) Tropical Rainforest

 These forests are situated in the areas with hot temperatures like South America, Africa, Asia and Australia.
-Thus they are called as Tropical and due to continuous rainfall throughout the year, they are called Rainforests.
-It is a habitat for various insects, colourful birds and, mammals which are to be found exclusively.
+Thus they are called Tropical and due to continuous rainfall throughout the year, they are called Rainforests.
+It is a habitat for various insects, colourful birds and mammals.

 For more information about Forest Biodiversity and Ecosystem, login to BYJU’s.